 The key differences between gifted and talented children

-As an example, a gifted child might have unusually high potential to excel academically.
+Here’s an example to explain the difference between being gifted and being talented.
+A gifted child might have unusually high potential to excel academically.
 They become talented when that gift is nurtured and enabled to flourish through the right learning environment.

 Common personality traits of gifted and talented children